 As a forward-thinking business leader, understanding the details of Small Business Administration (SBA) loans is crucial to financing your growth strategy.
-SBA loans can help your business get started, grow, buy a building, buy equipment, renovate, hire more people, buy inventory, and much more.
+Small business loans can help your business get started, grow, buy a building, buy equipment, renovate, hire more people, buy inventory, and much more.
 SBA loans are popular because they feature favorable terms like more time to repay the loan, lower down payments, and lower interest rates.

 Understanding the SBA loan down payment requirements for different SBA loan options can help you choose the best financing route for your needs.